flaneurette/Health-Library/Documents/PinchPenny/README.md

 ### Cleaning

-Instead of using dangerous cleaning chemicals for the enviroment (chloor/chloric acid, perfumes, chemicals) start using eco-friendly ones:
+Instead of using dangerous cleaning chemicals for the environment (chloor/chloric acid, perfumes, chemicals) start using eco-friendly ones:

 ```
 Citric acid: cheap, and clean very difficult stains/films: toilet bowls